google/flax/docs/design_notes/lift.md

 Optionally, they could be annotated with a collection tag to decide on various lifting options.

 The downside of this approach is that a variable system is more complicated.
-Variables are related references and break a core assumption of Functional Programming (see [referentia transparency](https://en.wikipedia.org/wiki/Referential_transparency))
+Variables are related references and break a core assumption of Functional Programming (see [referential transparency](https://en.wikipedia.org/wiki/Referential_transparency))
 Other APIs that currently have a functional interface would probably require integration as well (e.g.: checkpointing and optimization APIs).